 And that’s really what gives Dickens or Shakespeare or Hawthorne or whoever else any sort of artistic merit.
 And if you suggest that fanfic can’t touch that or a popular work will never approach it, you’re wrong.

 There’s a certain idea that popular works can’t be artistic, because it’s “low-brow” or somehow uncultured.
 Yet, if something is popular, it must be because it’s somehow hitting a nerve with people.

 The idea that something only has merit if it’s stuffy, navel-gazing, self-involved, self-conscious art is the invention of academics and a bunch of writers who wanted to feel superior to shills, who wrote for a mass audience—even though Dickens and Shakespeare had done just that.

-There is no more merit in literary fiction than in fanfiction, just as there’s no more artistic merit in da Vinci’s Mona Lisa (a work for hire, actually) or a Picasso.
+There is no more merit in literary fiction than in fanfiction, just as there’s no more artistic merit in da Vinci’s Mona Lisa (a work for hire, actually) than a Picasso.

 The Canon Is an Elitist Tool

 The canon is, by and large, an invention, a tool, used to keep some writers out.
 That’s why we study Dickens and not East Lynne.
-It’s why we can study works like Wide Sargasso Sea (a retelling of Jane Eyre) or Aimé Césaire, but can’t include derivative works of popular series like Star Wars.
+It’s why we can study works like Wide Sargasso Sea (a retelling of Jane Eyre) or Aimé Césaire’s riff on Shakespeare’s The Tempest (both fanfic, in a sense), but can’t include derivative works of popular series like Star Wars.
 And it’s why people seem to think we can’t assign merit to romance novels or fanfiction.